speckleworks/SpeckleBlender/README.md

 The Speckle UI can be found in the 3d viewport toolbar (N), under the Speckle tab.

+Also - importantly - PySpeckle has been undergoing changes and improvements, so these will slowly filter into SpeckleBlender.
+Take care when installing `speckle` through `pip` - hopefully there won't be any breaking changes anytime soon, but keep that in mind.

 ### January 13, 2019

 This update adds support for loading local user accounts and logging in with a new account.
 New logged in accounts will be saved to disk.
 Loading an account also lists all the available streams for that account.